kli2013/FFmpegLiteGUI/docs/mergeandOverlay_en.md

 **Summary**
 - Video & audio creative filters: all four modes are per-track independent.
 - Audio reverse / speed: all four modes are now fully independent — no "audio follows video" fallback remains (Mux dropped "audio reverse falls back to main"; Concat dropped "embedded audio falls back to segment video reverse/speed").
 Each audio track's reverse/speed is decided solely by its own audio-track settings.
 - The only remaining "following" is the intentional global: subtitle burn-in, text watermark, and Concat's forced spec normalize.
 These are meant to be global, not linkage.
+All three mux-page modes (normal-mux / PiP / serial-concat) support subtitle burn-in with charenc (restored & completed 2026-08-28).